patilv/choroplethanimation/index.md

 ```

 Lastly, the app.
 (Please press the play button.
 You can toggle between the rCharts version and the googleVis version by selecting the relevant tab.)
-The app's <a href="https://github.com/patilv/choroplethanimation/tree/master/Crimerateshinyapp" target="_blank">code can be found on github.</a>  The app is being hosted on RStudio's <a href="http://shinyapps.io" target="_blank">shinyapps.io </a> site.
-This has made deploying shiny apps so much more easier than it used to be previously.
+The app's <a href="https://github.com/patilv/choroplethanimation/tree/master/Crimerateshinyapp" target="_blank">code can be found on github.</a>  The app is being hosted on RStudio's <a href="http://glimmer.rstudio.com/vivekpatil/Crimerateshinyapp/" target="_blank">glimmer server site </a>.
 Thanks for the wonderful thing.
-<iframe src="http://patilv.shinyapps.io/Crimerateshinyapp/" width=800 height=610> </iframe>
+<iframe src="http://glimmer.rstudio.com/vivekpatil/Crimerateshinyapp/" width=800 height=610> </iframe>